-All test cases need access to representative data to exercise the functionality of the system.
-In MODEST, the lowest-level domain-specific classes are those that simply wrap the attributes of static objects and managed objects.
+All test cases need access to representative data to use in testing the functionality of the system.
+In MOD-EST, the lowest-level domain-specific classes are those that simply wrap the attributes of static objects and managed objects.
 In Section 2.4 these are referred to as "domain objects".
 Representative instances of these objects are needed throughout the generated test code for use as method parameters and the like.
-To accomplish this, a class that provides methods for instantiating representative domain objects is generated and used by other test cases.